 How Installation Can Make or Break Your Indoor Farm with Keith DeVore

-Keith DeVore is the president, IMP expert, and innovative problem-solver at PermaTherm.
-Basically, Keith is the go-to-guy for solving complicated construction problems.
+Keith DeVore is the president, insulated metal panel expert, and innovative problem-solver at PermaTherm.
+Basically, Keith is the go-to-guy for solving complicated construction problems for indoor farming projects.

-Q: In your experience, what holds an indoor farm back from optimal performance?
+Q: In your experience, what holds an indoor farm or hydroponic farm back from optimal performance?

 KD: The biggest issue we see time and time again is improper installation.
 We live in a DIY world.
 We receive calls most often when a farmer or cultivator has tried to install their panels on their own, or they have hired an inexperienced installer who isn’t familiar with the PermaTherm product.